I always find it one of the more amusing moments in tennis when players try to determine who should serve first.

 The winner of the tiebreak is the first to reach 7 points, but you must win by 2 clear points.

 So the final tiebreak score could be 7-5, 8-6, 9-7, 10-8 etc….

 The person who received first during the tiebreak has the first service game at the start of the next set.

 Who serves first in doubles?

-When playing a game of tennis doubles, not only do players have to decide which team serves first, but also which player is going to serve first.
+When playing a game of tennis doubles, not only do players have to decide which team serves first, using a coin toss or racquet spin, but also which player is going to serve first.